 I hung the photos on dimmable LED Photo Clips and also put them on the tables using my vintage flower frogs.

-Tomorrow I will finish the decor details and then Friday we will talk about the food and menu!
+Tomorrow I will finish the decor details and share the food and menu!